Our research, conducted in two phases, had two specific goals:

 We know that, as a movement, we need to build a sustainable and enduring pro-immigrant majority.
 In order to do this, we must activate more Americans’ belief that immigrants deserve to belong and thrive in this country, move them to imagine that such a world is possible, and engage them to act to build that world.

-With that goal in mind, we partnered with The Opportunity Agenda to commission Gretchen Barton of the Worthy Strategy Group, with support from Kirk Cheyfitz Political Strategies, to explore the underlying beliefs and drivers that shape attitudes around immigration and what is needed for audiences to embrace a pro-immigrant future.
-We then turned these learnings into content and used randomized controlled trials to understand which concepts, themes, or storytelling approaches would successfully move audiences toward a pro-immigrant mindset and inoculate them against fear-based opposition narratives.
-We worked closely with Grow Progress, Riki Conrey from Harmony Labs, and Milan de Vries to assist with our testing and analysis in this phase.
+With that goal in mind, we partnered with The Opportunity Agenda to commission Gretchen Barton of the Worthy Strategy Group to explore the underlying beliefs and drivers that shape attitudes around immigration and what is needed for audiences to embrace a pro-immigrant future.

 To learn more: